12 cities to receive Justice Department aid to lower crime

 BETHESDA, Md.
-(AP) — The Justice Department says it’s aiding 12 U.S. cities to decrease violent crime.
+(AP) — The Justice Department will help 12 U.S. cities develop long-term strategies to decrease violent crime, Attorney General Jeff Sessions said Tuesday.

-The department said Tuesday it will help local authorities study crime patterns and develop plans to reduce violence.
-Attorney General Jeff Sessions says officials will find “data-driven, evidence-based strategies” that can be measured over time.
+The department will help local authorities study crime patterns and create specially tailored plans to reduce gang and gun violence, he said.
+Federal authorities will help cities find “data-driven, evidence-based strategies” that can be measured overtime.

+“This program will help communities suffering from serious violent crime problems to build up their capacity to fight crime,” Sessions said, speaking at a gathering of federal and state law enforcement officials in Bethesda, Maryland.

 The cities are: Birmingham, Alabama; Indianapolis, Indiana; Memphis, Tennessee; Toledo, Ohio; Baton Rouge, Louisiana; Buffalo, New York; Cincinnati, Ohio; Houston, Texas; Jackson, Tennessee; Kansas City, Missouri; Lansing, Michigan; and Springfield, Illinois.